About the Company

 In 2000/2001, to make ITIL more accessible (and accessible), ITIL Version 2 consolidated the publications into nine logical “sets” that grouped related process guidelines to match different aspects of managing IT, applications, and services.

-3. May 2007, this organization issued ITIL version 3 (also known as the ITIL Refresh Project), comprising 26 processes and functions, now grouped into just 5 volumes, organized around the concept of a service lifecycle framework.
-ITIL Version 3 is now known as ITIL 2007 Edition.
+4. In May 2007, this organization released ITIL version 3 (also known as the ITIL Refresh Project), which consisted of 26 processes and functions, now grouped into just 5 volumes, organized around the concept of the service lifecycle framework.
+We now know version 3 of ITIL as ITIL 2007 Edition.

-5. In July 2011, the 2011 edition of ITIL was published, providing an update to the version published in 2007.
-The OGC is no longer listed as the owner of ITIL, following consolidation of the OGC into the Cabinet.
+6. In July 2011, they published the 2011 edition of ITIL, which provided an update to the version published in 2007.
+Following the consolidation of the OGC into the Office, the OGC is no longer listed as the owner of ITIL.

 The 4th edition of ITIL starts with the book ITIL Foundation, released on February 18, 2019.